ParsleyJ/cyborgram/README.md

 #### 6. Start Cyborgram and Login

-Launch Cyborgram, ensuring to set the `KEYS_FILE` environment variable pointing to your keys file.
+Launch Cyborgram, and be sure to set the `KEYS_FILE` environment variable pointing to your keys file.

 ```bash
 KEYS_FILE=path/to/keysFile.json npx cyborgram